How long you need to self-isolate depends on if you have coronavirus (COVID-19) or you've been in close contact with someone who does.

 If you have symptoms or tested positive

-You must self-isolate for at least 7 days if:
+You should self-isolate for at least 10 days if:

 - you tested positive but have not had symptoms

-The 7 days starts from when your symptoms started.
-If you have not had symptoms, the 7 days starts from when you had the test.
+If you have not had symptoms, the 10 days starts from when you had the test.
+But if you get symptoms after your test, self-isolate for a further 10 days from when your symptoms start.

 - you do not have any symptoms